Contributing to Scrapy¶

 Remember to explain what was fixed or the new functionality (what it is, why it’s needed, etc).
 The more info you include, the easier will be for core developers to understand and accept your patch.

-You can also discuss the new functionality (or bug fix) in scrapy-developers first, before creating the patch, but it’s always good to have a patch ready to illustrate your arguments and show that you have put some additional thought into the subject.
+You can also discuss the new functionality (or bug fix) before creating the patch, but it’s always good to have a patch ready to illustrate your arguments and show that you have put some additional thought into the subject.
+A good starting point is to send a pull request on Github.
+It can be simple enough to illustrate your idea, and leave documentation/tests for later, after the idea has been validated and proven useful.
+Alternatively, you can send an email to scrapy-users to discuss your idea first.

-Finally, try to keep aesthetic changes (PEP 8 compliance, unused imports removal, etc) in separate commits than functional changes, to make the pull request easier to review.
+Finally, try to keep aesthetic changes (PEP 8 compliance, unused imports removal, etc) in separate commits than functional changes.
+This will make pull requests easier to review and more likely to get merged.

 Please follow these coding conventions when writing code for inclusion in Scrapy: